 Cleanse your liver, hydrate your cells, exercise and sweat it out.
 The skin is a major organ of detoxification along with your liver and kidneys.

-6. Skin brush daily, scrub and moisturised with products that contain no parabens and chemicals.
+Scrub and moisturised with products that contain no parabens and chemicals.
 Your skin absorbs up to 60% of whatever you put on it - that is going directly into your tissues and bloodstream!
 So choose wisely.

-Take the first step - clean up your diet and own health!
+Take the first step - clean up your diet and own health